pubpub/pubpub/facets/README.md

 };
 ```

 This sounds like a nuisance to work with, but remember that most code outside of the facets library will be working with cascaded **facet values** instead of **facet instances**.
-And we have a trick up our sleeve to eliminate most `null`s in this context.
+And we have a trick up our sleeve to eliminate most nulls in this context.

 ## Root values for props